angelobo/SemPubEvaluator/README.md

 The queries used for the Semantic Publishing Challenge 2016 are in the folder ``data/SemPub2016/queries/``.

+The queries used for the Semantic Publishing Challenge 2017 are in the folder ``data/SemPub2017/queries/``.

 ### Gold standard

 The distribution also contains the gold standard used for the training phase and the evaluation (when available).

-The gold standard used for the training phase in 2016 are in the folders: ``data/SemPub2016/gold-standard/Task1/TD/``, ``data/SemPub2016/gold-standard/Task2/TD/`` and ``data/SemPub2016/gold-standard/Task3/TD/``.
+The gold standard used for the training phase in 2017 are in the folders: ``data/SemPub2017/gold-standard/Task1/TD/``, ``data/SemPub2017/gold-standard/Task2/TD/`` and ``data/SemPub2017/gold-standard/Task3/TD/``.

-### Evaluation
+### Final evaluation

-The gold standard used for the final evaluation of Task 2 in 2016 is in the folder: ``data/SemPub2016/gold-standard/Task2/ED/``
+The gold standard used for the final evaluation will be released a few days before the deadline.

 ## How to run the evaluation